AddiH/hviskmigioeret/README.md

 - **nr**: Corresponds to the video file name.
 - **url**: The direct URL to the video on the Folketinget website.
 - **min** and **sec**: Indicate the timestamp (minutes and seconds) where the first speaker starts.
-Note that this refers to the first official speaker (speaker 1, NOT speaker 0 in the official transcript), not preliminary proceedings like the meeting's opening.
+Note that this refers to the first official speaker, not preliminary proceedings like the meeting's opening.
+The first official speaker will be labeled as speaker 1 - NOT speaker 0 - in the official transcript.
 Accurately determining this timestamp is crucial for correctly aligning the data; adjustments may be needed upon reviewing the cut videos.

 #### Create `politicians.csv`